 Can I use Chicken Thighs or Legs?

-I have used chicken breasts in this recipe, however you can substitute with chicken thighs or legs.
+I have used boneless skinless chicken breast in this recipe, however you can substitute with chicken thighs or legs.
 Just ensure that you adapt the cooking time depending on the cut of meat you use.

 How to make a Balsamic Glaze?

-Once the chicken has cooked you can either drizzle over some balsamic vinegar or a balsamic glaze.
+Once the chicken has cooked you can either drizzle over some balsamic vinegar or a balsamic reduction.

 A balsamic glaze is simply a reduction of balsamic vinegar, but with a sweet intensity of flavor.